Word of Wisdom (Latter Day Saints): Meat

 In a 1948 LDS general conference address, apostle Joseph F. Merrill emphasized the importance of not eating meat as "freely as many Americans are doing".
 In 1950, apostle and plant scientist John A. Widtsoe wrote, in relation to meat consumption, "they who wish to be well and gain the promised reward stated in the Word of Wisdom must obey all of the law, not just part of it as suits their whim or their appetite, or their notion of its meaning."
 As recently as 2012, official church spokesperson Michael Otterson stated "the church has also encouraged limiting meat consumption in favor of grains, fruits and vegetables.

 To this day, the LDS Church's hymnal includes a hymn (In Our Lovely Deseret) with the following lyrics:

 That the children may live long / And be beautiful and strong, / Tea and coffee and tobacco they despise, / Drink no liquor, and they eat / But a very little meat; / They are seeking to be great and good and wise.

 A student manual published by the church has suggested that limiting the consumption of meat to the wintertime may be to some degree of the time in which the "Word of Wisdom" was delivered by Smith:This verse has caused some to ask if meat should be eaten in the summer.
 Meat has more calories than fruits and vegetables, which some individuals may need fewer of in summer than winter.
 Also, before fruits and vegetables could be preserved, people often did not have enough other food to eat in winter.
 Spoiled meat can be fatal if eaten, and in former times meat spoiled more readily in summer than winter.
 Modern methods of refrigeration now make it possible to preserve meat in any season.
 The key word with respect to the use of meat is sparingly.

 Refined grain products

 In a pamphlet written in 1930 called The Word of Wisdom, LDS Church apostle John A. Widtsoe taught that refined flour was contrary to the Word of Wisdom.
 The church, however, has never prohibited the use of refined flour.

 Other areas

 Speculation exists concerning the use of alcohol as a cooking ingredient or "alcohol-free" varieties of drinks.
 The LDS Church has taken no official stance on either.

-Marijuana was banned by the LDS Church in August 1915.
-In 2019 the church clarified in New Era that medical marijuana should only be used "under the care of a competent physician."Members should not use any substance that contains illegal drugs.
-Nor should members use harmful or habit-forming substances except under the care of a competent physician.